 What could be better than a large pot of hot, fluffy, sticky rice with your favorite stir-fry?
 That’s right – not much!
-So, in this blog post today, you will learn how to turn on your rice cooker and make perfect sticky rice and I’ll be describing the best method to get the most out of your rice cooker.
+So, in this blog post today, you will learn how to cook sticky rice that is both flavorful and nutritious.
+And, to add some extra spice, I’ll be describing the best method to get the most out of your rice cooker.

 What is sticky rice?